Reasons behind the earthy odour of soil after first rain

 Some researchers also proved that this pleasant smell of earth after the rainfall is also due to the bacteria actinomycetes that grow in warm and moist soil.
 During dry spells, these bacteria produce spores for reproduction and when it rains, the spores are mixed into the rain.
 So, we can say that above mentioned environmental factors work together during a rainstorm to generate petrichor smell.

-Some more factors are also responsible in spreading the aerosols like velocity and strength of the rainfall and the makeup of the ground soil.
+Some more factors are also responsible for spreading the aerosols like velocity and strength of the rainfall and the makeup of the ground soil.
 Amazing is that researchers told that hundreds of aerosols may be dispersed from a single water droplet in less than a second.
 The harder and heavier the rainfall, the smaller the number of aerosols that are released into the air.
-Infact, the light and medium rain showers produce a stronger petrichor smell in the surrounding atmosphere.
+In fact, the light and medium rain showers produce a stronger petrichor smell in the surrounding atmosphere.

 So, now we understood the phenomenon or the reason why smell or sweet fragrance comes or arises from the earth after the first rain or thunderstorm.